ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 ---
-title: "Creating network components from the VCD control panel"
+title: "VMware Cloud Director - Creating network components from the VCD control panel"
 excerpt: "Find out how to easily create network components within the VCD on OVHcloud control panel"
-updated: 2024-08-20
+updated: 2024-09-17
 ---

 <style>